 Putting it Together

 To make all of these components work together certain connections had to be made.
 First, while the Arduino is able to control the individual parts of the robot, it is unable to process the image data from the camera.
 Second, by itself, the computer cannot control the components of the robot.
 It is necessary for the Arduino and computer to communicate with one another to coordinate the operation of the robot.
 To do this the serial interface of the Arduino was utilized.
 For the first iteration a piece of software was written for the Arduino which accepts ASCII commands.
 The commands consist of a set of characters.
 Each character further specifies the desired command.
-For example consider the command MF, M tells the Arduino that it must move somewhere, the next character, F, sets the movement direction to forward.
+For example consider the command MF.
+M tells the Arduino that it must move somewhere, and the next character, F, sets the movement direction to forward.
 Other commands set and get the current speed of each motor individually and also request readings from various sensors.
 Data from the Arduino is sent back along the same serial connection.
 This essentially turned the Arduino into a standard peripheral that the computer could use.
 This made it so that the computer was acting as the sole controller of the entire robot.
 All data is processed by and all decisions are made by the net-book.

 Figure 2.5